Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and your scheduled Jet Airways flight to Amritsar via Delhi.
+Titan’s VIP door-to-door travel service collects you from home for your overnight flight to Amritsar.

 Day 2 Delhi - Amritsar

 Upon arrival in Amritsar, we transfer to our hotel, the Holiday Inn Amritsar (4T), and enjoy some time at leisure.
 After dinner, we experience one of the great traditions of the city, the ‘putting to bed’ (Palki) ceremony.
 Twice a day, the holy book of the Sikh faith, the Granth Sahib, is moved in a grand procession from a dedicated chamber in the Sikh Parliament to the Golden Temple, and back again.
 This mass daily veneration, during which long lines of worshippers take turns to shoulder the burden of a heavy palanquin containing the scriptures, is something to behold, hinting at the tremendous spirituality of Amritsar.

 Day 3 Amritsar